-Benefits paid to participants during the year represent the majority of the deductions from the SRSP.
-In 2020, benefits paid were \$4.9 million, a decrease of 44.1% compared to 2019.
-The change in the amount of benefit payments from year to year is attributed to the number of participants choosing to take lump-sum distributions at retirement in any one year and to changes in the number of participants receiving benefits in the SRSP.
+Benefits paid to participants of \$1.6 million in 2020 represent the majority of the deductions from the Plan.
+Benefits paid to participants were 37.9% less in 2020 compared to 2019.
+The change in the amount of benefits paid to participants from year to year is attributed to the number of participants choosing to take lump sum distributions at retirement in any one year and to changes in the number of participants receiving benefits in the Plan.

-Administrative expenses for the SRSP were \$93 thousand in 2020.
+Administrative expenses for 2020 were \$30 thousand.
 Administrative fees are calculated based upon a percentage of the fair value of investments.
-In 2020, participant investment advisory fees were \$63 thousand.
-Please refer to Note 4 of the financial statements for a detailed explanation of SRSP administrative expenses.
+In 2020, participant investment advisory fees were \$14 thousand.
+Please refer to Note 4 of the financial statements for information regarding administrative expenses.